 Replace the Bluetooth® connection with a connected Bluetooth® cellular phone.
-For details about Hands-Free Phone System, see "BLUE-TOOTH® HANDS-FREE PHONE SYSTEM (models with navigation system)" later in this section.
+For details about Hands-Free Phone System, see "Bluetooth® hands-free phone system (models with navigation system)" (P.4-81).

 iPod® PLAYER OPERATION (models with navigation system)

 Connecting iPod®

 Open the console lid and connect the iPod® cable to the USB connector.
 If compatible, the battery of the iPod® is charged while the connection to the vehicle.